on being human

 The Anthroposophical Society in America (ASA) is one of many national societies that further the work begun by Rudolf Steiner (1861-1925) and developed by thousands of colleagues since.

 These societies are joined in the General Anthroposophical Society based at the Goetheanum in Switzerland.
 As well as being the center of the Society worldwide and of the School for Spiritual Science, the Goetheanum is a unique architectural work and a busy research, arts, and cultural center.
 Many of its programs are in English as well as German and other languages.

 The ASA’s mission, governance, and annual reports are linked here.
 Our offices are at Rudolf Steiner House in Ann Arbor, Michigan; the house is a hospitable site for gatherings and retreats.
 Groups and branches of the ASA are found in 40 states.

 At the heart of the Anthroposophical Society is the School for Spiritual Science.
 The School is organized into departments or “sections” for the purpose of conducting spiritual-scientific research within various professional fields.

 After two years’ membership in the Society, members are welcome to apply to join the School and participate in the holding of the first class of lessons given in 1924 by Rudolf Steiner.
-Read more about the school...
+Read more online about the School...

 The CAO and the “Steiner Movement”

 The Steiner or anthroposophical movement is active worldwide in many fields.
-Our sister site rudolfsteiner.org has extensive information on the core ideas and organized initiatives that inspire and manifest this movement for human cultural and social renewal, along with groups carrying them.
+Our sister site rudolfsteiner.org is gathering together extensive information on the core ideas and organized initiatives that inspire and manifest this movement for human cultural and social renewal, along with groups carrying them.

 An undertaking unique to the USA is the Anthroposophic Prison Outreach, based also at Rudolf Steiner House in Michigan.